-'Jason Furman' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Jason Furman' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Jason Furman is a modern day economist who has most recently served since August of 2013 as the President’s Chairman of the Council of Economic Advisors.
 He proved to be the 28th individual who worked in this capacity for the White House.
 In this position, Furman endeavored on behalf of the President as his Chief Economist who was also a Member of the Cabinet.

 Jason Furman previously also helped the President since the administration began.
 Before his stint as Chairman of the CEA, he held roles as Principal Deputy Director for the National Economic Council as well as Assistant to the President.
 Before the administration took office, Furman was the campaign Economic Policy Director in 2008.
 He also worked on the Presidential Transition Team.

 Prior to serving President Obama, Jason Furman held a range of posts in both research and public policy.
 His research work had him as a Senior Fellow at the Center on Budget and Policy Priorities and at the Brookings Institute.
 He also held a number of positions at important universities like the New York University’s Wagner Graduate School of Public Policy.